Atoktobekov/Atoktobekov/README.md

 ### 👨‍💻 About Me

 - 🎓 3rd-year Computer Science student
+- 🚀 Flutter Mobile Developer with real projects
 - 🧩 Game jam winner with hands-on experience in Unity and C#
-- 🚀 Eager to grow as part of a team and work on real-world projects

 ---